Davimrp/nft-preview-card-component/fylo-data-storage-component-master/Arquivos-extras/README-template.md

-# Frontend Mentor - Order summary card solution
+# Frontend Mentor - Fylo data storage component solution

-This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+This is a solution to the [Fylo data storage component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents